What is General Contractor’s Insurance?

 For larger bonds, the rate is usually much lower.
 There is however a more complicated review of the financial status of the business.
 Business financial statements will be required along with a more comprehensive application.

-PRO TIP: Always add the cost of any bond to your original bid, it is an overhead cost like any other.
+Always add the cost of any bond to your original bid, it is an overhead cost like any other.
 Remember that if the original bid specs did not mention a bond and now the owner is requesting it make sure that they are aware that there will be an additional cost.

 What Does General Contractors Liability Insurance Cover?